 Lastly, ensure that you give yourself plenty of time to recover after running.
 This includes running more difficult paces gradually, running over different terrain, and running longer distances.

 If you're struggling with running burnout, then take some adequate recovery time.
-You can also change up your routine for a while before pushing yourself too hard again.
 You'll be glad that you did in the long run!

 How long should you rest when experiencing running burnout?